 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-There are twenty Illinois Continuum of Care statewide.
-Illinois Continuum's of Care coordinate their work with the Emergency Solutions Grants Program administered by IDHS, Pagional Continuums employing several similar strategies for ending homelessness in each of their jurisdictions Continuum of Care Regional Continuums of Care and include the following: conducting coordinated assessments, developing additional permanent supportive housing, improving outreach, increasing capacity and enhancing organization, conducting public awareness activities to foster support, and improving transportation services (especially in rural areas).
+There are twenty Illinois Continuum of Care (COC)statewide.
+Illinois CoCs coordinate their work with the Emergency Solutions Grants Program administered by IDHS, employing tinuum of Care Regional Continuums of Care several similar strategies for ending homelessness in each of their jurisdictions and include Continuum of Care the following: conducting coordinated assessments, developing additional permanent supportive housing, improving outreach, increasing capacity and enhancing organization, conducting public awareness activities to foster support, and improving transportation services (especially in rural areas).